 We Treat Tailbone Pain Without Drugs or Surgery

-Tailbone pain, also referred to as coccyx pain, can affect all aspects of a person’s life as well as the lives of their families and friends.
+Tailbone pain (coccydynia or coccygodynia) can affect all aspects of a person’s life and the lives of their families and friends.
 Pain that persists for more than three months is considered chronic.
 Symptoms may include difficulty with sitting, pain with deep penetration during intercourse (for women), constipation and even severe headaches.
 Some people also report concurrent back pain.

 A fall, surgery or accident can move the tailbone out of its normal place, causing constipation, tailbone or lower back pain.
 In all of these situations, the coccyx may be pushed into an awkward angle.
 The consequent pull on support ligaments and nerves can cause moderate to debilitating tailbone pain.
 Reproductive and sexual function can also be affected by this mechanism.
 Examples of problems can include inability to have an orgasm or difficulty maintaining an erection, decreased libido and infertility.

 Clear Passage therapists have successfully treated tailbone pain since 1989.
 Most of our tailbone pain patients spend years searching for relief before finding us.
 For most of them, the search for pain relief ends with significant or total resolution after treatment at one of our clinics.

 Our treatment of coccyx pain requires no surgery or medications.
 We will sometimes perform a slow and gentle stretch at the ligaments on each side of the tailbone, accessed by gloved finger in the vagina or rectum.
 We work with tender areas in the pelvic floor muscles that attach to the front of the coccyx (obturator internus, coccygeus, iliococcygeus, pubococcygeus).
 These are important for many pelvic functions, including bowel movements and continence (the ability to retain bodily waste).